With most people headed deep into summer break mode, you might think there’s not much else going on to inspire July newsletter ideas.

 National Eat Beans Day: Appreciate this high-protein legume with some delicious bean recipes

-National Bikini Day: This is the perfect observance for e-commerce stores selling swimwear to have an exclusive limited-time sale on bikinis, creating urgency with a countdown timer
+National Bikini Day: This is the perfect chance for e-commerce stores selling swimwear to have an exclusive limited-time sale on bikinis.
+Create urgency with a countdown timer

 International Kissing Day: Everyone has a busy life.
 Remind subscribers to slow down and take the time to appreciate kissing their loved ones today